-If it appears or has been reported (e.g.: by a parent/carer or another child) that a staff member or volunteer has:
+If it appears or has been reported (e.g.: by a parent/carer or another child/young person) that a staff member or volunteer has:

-- behaved in a way that has harmed a child, or may have harmed a child, or; - possibly committed a criminal offence against or related to a child, or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child/young person, or may have harmed a child/young person, or; - possibly committed a criminal offence against or related to a child/young person, or; - behaved towards a child/young person or children/young people in a way that indicates he or she may pose a risk of harm to children/young people. - behaved or may have behaved in a way that indicates they may not be suitable to work with children/young people.